loft-sh/devpod-provider-ssh/README.md

 devpod provider add ssh -o HOST=user@my-domain.com
 ```

-Please note, the SSH host myst be accessible via ssh user@my-domain.com with passwordless login and the user being either root or in the docker group.
+Please note, the SSH host must be accessible via ssh user@my-domain.com with passwordless login and the user being either root or in the docker group.

 ## Compatibility